CUBRID/cubrid-manual/en/api/jdbc.rst

 **Disconnecting from Database**

 You can disconnect from a database by executing the **close** () method for each object.

-The following example shows how to connect to the *demodb* database, create a table, execute a query statement with the prepared statement, and roll back the query statement.
-You can also practice it yourself by appropriately modifying argument values of the **getConnection** () method.

 **CREATE, INSERT**